Axiomatic-/palemoon-helper-scripts/README.md

 	$ git push origin continuous-integration

 These builds (as of the present) will be built on a Ubuntu 12.04 x86-64 VM.
 On a successful build, these will be uploaded to Zippyshare.

+## Branch related information

+This is a demo branch to prepare for container based infrastructure as an emergency, but will not be switched to for now since all packages need to go through an approval process.
+Some approval requests have already been filed but have been left sitting around for quite some time.